silvercircle/silvercircle.github.io/_posts/2017-08-21-Jekyll-personal-faq.markdown

 Suppose you have a list of images in `site.data.gallery` and you want to access one of the images via a page variable, say `image`.
 This is possible by using the bracket notation, for example `site.data.gallery[page.image]`.
-Assume `page.image` contains `foo`, then that would be the same as writing `site.data.gallery.foo`.
+Assume `page.image` contains the string `foo`, then that notation would be the same as writing `site.data.gallery.foo`.
 If your data elements have additional attributes, it's possible to access them as `site.data.gallery[page.image].description`.

 However, you cannot pass such a construct as parameter to a *include* statement.
 You need to **assign** it first, like so: